Diploma In Practical Nursing in Manitoba

 The UCN Diploma in Practical Nursing (DPN) program is a two-year diploma offered in Swan River, Flin Flon and Thompson.
+This program gives precedence to Manitoba and Saskatchewan residents.
 The DPN program provides students with the knowledge and skills base to work as a professional member of the health care team and to successfully assume leadership roles.
-Graduates of the DPN program will be able to meet or exceed the following outcomes:

 - Examine the change in role from student to graduate/professional practical nurse.